Studying ballistic aggregation phenomena through efficient Time Stepping approaches: A new time-stepping method

 \section{A new time-stepping method}

 Before introducing our method we briefly recall the main features of the so-called Event Driven approach which has historically been the first method to be explored in the context of molecular dynamics (MD) \cite{alder1959MDI} and which is nowadays still considered the benchmark for many MD simulations \cite{rapaport2004art}.
-This method will be used, in the second part of the work, to study the computational performances and the accuracy of our new Time Stepping Minimization method which is later discussed in the second part of the section.
+The {basic version of this approach} will be used, in the second part of the work, to study the computational performances and the accuracy of our new Time Stepping Minimization method which is later discussed in the second part of the section.
 The details of the ED method are reported in the supplementary materials \ref{sec:ED}.